-- 1. From the Windows Start menu, click All Programs > SolidWorks Enterprise PDM > Administration. - 2.
+- 1. Start the Administration tool by doing one of the following: - On Windows 7 and Windows Server systems prior to Windows Server 2012, from the Windows Start menu, select All Programs > SolidWorks Enterprise PDM > Administration. - On Windows 8 and Windows Server 2012 or later, on the Apps screen, under SolidWorks Enterprise PDM, click Administration. - 2.
 If the archive server hosting the upgraded file vault is not shown in the left pane: - a) Select File > Add Server. - b) In the Add Server dialog box, select or type the name of the archive server, specify the port, and click OK. - c) Log in to the archive server using a Windows user account with administrative access to the archive server. - 3.
 Expand the archive server in the left pane.
-File vault archives that require upgrading are listed under the archive server with a red icon 5. - If the icon is not shown, refresh the view by right-clicking the archive server name and selecting Refresh. - If the icon is still not shown after refreshing, the file vault archive is up to date and no upgrade is required. - 4.
+File vault archives that require upgrading are listed under the archive server with a red icon . - If the icon is not shown, refresh the view by right-clicking the archive server name and selecting Refresh. - If the icon is still not shown after refreshing, the file vault archive is up to date and no upgrade is required. - 4.
 Right-click the archive name and click Upgrade.